thingsboard/thingsboard.github.io/_includes/templates/edge/ubuntu-configure-edge.md

 Add the following lines to the configuration file.
 Don't forget **to replace**:
  * "PUT_YOUR_POSTGRESQL_PASSWORD_HERE" with your **real postgres user password**.
- * "PUT_YOUR_CLOUD_IP" with an IP address of the machine where ThingsBoard CE/PE version is running.
+ * "PUT_YOUR_CLOUD_IP" with an IP address of the machine where ThingsBoard CE server is running.
 Use **localhost** in case ThingsBoard Edge is running on the same machine where cloud instance is running.
  * "PUT_YOUR_EDGE_KEY_HERE" and "PUT_YOUR_EDGE_SECRET_HERE" with Edge **key and secret** respectively:
 ```bash
 # DB Configuration